anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ### 1.5.
 What is takes to use the tooling as it stands

 1. Build Hudi from source (requires Java 8)
-2. Copy the same to cluster
+2. Copy/scp the same to cluster
 3. Run the Spark application that uses the BigQuerySyncTool

 ### 1.6.
 What's coming in Dataproc